 BLM00605 - Introduction: Commercial substance and structure: Finance leases: commercial substance

-In order to understand the reality of finance leasing you may find it helpful to think of the rentals under a finance lease for what they are as a matter of economic and commercial substance – that is a combination of
+To understand the reality of finance leasing you may find it helpful to think of the rentals under a finance lease in terms of their economic and commercial substance – that is a combination of:

 A trader who wants an asset costing £10,000 could borrow £10,000 at (say) 10% from a bank and use the money to buy the asset.
 The trader will pay the bank the interest and also repay the capital.
 The capital could either be repaid in one lump sum at the end of the loan period or it could be structured like a repayment mortgage, with small capital payments and large interest payments at first and, towards the end, large capital payments and small interest payments.